elliothatch/hypermedium/README.md

  - `moduleFactory`: Hypermedium calls this function to initialize your plugin and create a Module.
 You can run any code you need in the moduleFactory, but it must return a valid Module.

 There are also optional fields:
  - `defaultOptions`: These are the default options provided to the `moduleFactory` function.
-They can be manually overrided by the user to configure the plugin.
+They can be manually overridden by the user to configure the plugin.
  - `basePath`: The path to the root directory of the plugin, relative to the plugin file.
 All file resolutions when accessing files in the module are relative to this path.
 For example, if a plugin has a file `$basePath/images/image.jpg`, other plugins can access this file with `$name/images/image.jpg`, where `$name` is the name of the plugin.

 ## Module Factory